cityjson/specs/specifications/cityjson-specs.md

 # Appearance Object

-A subset of the Appearance module of CityGML.
-Both textures and materials are supported, albeit only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
+Only a subset of the Appearance module of CityGML is implemented, ie both textures and materials are supported, albeit only one texture and one material per surface is allowed, and only one side of a surface can have a texture.
 The CityGML concept of *themes* is thus not supported.
 Different LoDs can however have different textures/materials.

 The standard from the [Material Template Library format (MTL)](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library) is reused, which is used by the well-known [format Wavefront OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file).

   - An Appearance Object may have one member with the name "materials", whose value is an array of Material Objects.